 - A Guide to Selected Historical Sites in Kershaw County

 More articles, old photos, and oral history interviews conducted by students in 1983 in the format of the previous Kershaw County Legacy.
 Reprinted by popular demand.
-88 pages, $8.00 paperbound.
+88 pages.

 - ‘Just Mud’ – A History of Kershaw County Pottery to 1980

 Annotated text, about 200 old and modern photos (including 8 pages of full color) of Indian, pre-Revolutionary, and twentieth century pottery from Kershaw County.
 Also including a detailed catalog of works from the old Bethune potteries.
 By Dr. Porter McLaurin and Harvey S. Teal.
 Published 2002.
-100 pages, $30.00 hardbound.
+100 pages, $15.00 paperbound.

 - Kershaw County Cemetery Survey (Vols.
-I, II, and III)
+I, II, and III, sold separately)

 - South Carolina State Census, 1839, A Schedule of the White Population of Kershaw District, South Carolina

 Only five antebellum state censuses survive.
-A facsimile reproduction of this rare document, with introduction. $8.00.
+A facsimile reproduction of this rare and readable document, with introduction. $5.00.